 Their playfulness and witty banter, however, kept me interested.
 It’s obvious they have great chemistry that has sadly gotten lost over time.

 While it was refreshing to read about a story where infidelity was not the problem, this book relied heavily on miscommunication to move the story forward.

 I enjoyed the role-playing game as a way to recapture the spark they once had, and this would be a nice way to open the door to deeper communication between them.

 By the end of the book, though they made progress on their issues, it feels like they’ve only skimmed the surface of their insecurities.
-Couple counseling would have benefited Eliza and Graham, but it was not mentioned anywhere in the book.
+Couple counseling would have really benefited the story, but it was not mentioned anywhere in the book.